BidyutMazumdar/QVP-Global-System/README.md

 - the dataset is fixed
 - the weighting vector is fixed
 - the model logic is fixed
-- the release version is fixed
+- the canonical release is fixed

 ---